Pepperi-Addons/docs/cpi-node.md

 ## Custom Object

-In the CPI Node, addons can intercept actions like 'rebuilding' of a custom object, and change the custom objects properties.
+In the CPI Node, addons can intercept actions like 'recalculating' of a custom object, and change the custom objects properties.

 ``` typescript
 const context: DataViewContext = {